ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

 - Tracking code: tracks each user interaction on the site: page loads, button clicks, etc.
 - Analytics tracks this by dropping a cookie in user's browser for the site
+  - Browsers store cookies independently for each site
 - Note: using the same tracking code on different sites causes Analytics to count the sessions separately
   - Cross-domain tracking: tracking users on multiple sites - covered later